andrivet/ZX81-Debugger/docs/walkthrough.md

 ![ZX81](./images/welcome12.png)

-To learn how to debug this example program, look at [Debug Hello-World Program - A Step by Step Guide](./debug.md).
+To learn how to debug this example program, look at [Debug Hello-World Program - A Step-by-Step Guide](./debug.md).